This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Refractory Materials, Superalloys”.

 Explanation: Tungsten is a refractory metal having the same density as gold, is heavy, and has the highest melting point among metals.
 It possesses a good strength under high temperature and also good electrical conductivity.
 It is generally used in lamps, electron tubes, and other electrical parts.

-8. How can ductility of tungsten be improved?
+8. How can the ductility of tungsten be improved?

 a) Cold working